marsfan/Farming-Simulator-Mod-Doc/.github/pull_request_template.md

----
-name: New Pull Request
-about: Template for all pull requests
-title: ''
-labels: needs-triage
-assignees: ''

----

 **IMPORTANT**
 Make sure there is not already a pull request, or an issue with someone assigned to it that would cover your pull request.